NCKempke/PIPS-IPMpp/README.md

    ```
    (sudo) apt install xxxx
    ```
-   Note, that PIPS (and its third party libraries) heavily rely on a proper installation of **lapack** and **blas**.
+   Note, that PIPS-IPM++ (and its third party libraries) heavily rely on a proper installation of **lapack** and **blas**.
 The correct libraries can be provided to PIPS' cmake in 3 ways (priority as follows):
- * The user can pass the variable MATH_LIBS to cmake passing all necessary linker information for custom defined lapack and blas to used
+ * The user can pass the variable MATH_LIBS to cmake passing all necessary linker information for custom defined lapack and blas to be used.
  * The user can define the environment variable MKLROOT to make PIPS use the Intel MKL libraries (suitable for Intel processing units).
-This environment variable can and should be set correctly by one of the scrips provided by Intel with each of its installations of MKL (for more information we recommend checking out the Intel MKL installation instructions)
+This environment variable can and should be set correctly by one of the scrips provided by Intel with each of its installations of MKL (for more information we recommend checking out the Intel MKL installation instructions).
  * The user can not pass/define anything and cmake will try to automatically find blas and lapack on the system (if installed)
 In either way the cmake output shows the finally chosen lapack/blas routines.

-2. Check out the current PIPS-IPM++ "master" **pipsipm** (or **PyomoToPIPS**, for using the Pyomo-Interface):\
+2. Check out the current PIPS-IPM++ "master" **pipsipm** (or **PyomoToPIPS**, for using the Pyomo-Interface):
    ```
    git checkout linking-zib-pardiso-hierarchical
    ```